 Professor Sarah Dauncey is a China specialist with 30 years' experience in visiting and studying China.
 She joined the School of Sociology and Social Policy in 2016, having previously served as Deputy Head and Director of Teaching at the School of Contemporary Chinese Studies.
 Prior to coming to Nottingham in 2014, she was at the University of Sheffield where she helped to establish the Chinese programmes and served as Deputy Director of the Sheffield Confucius Institute, and before that she was at the University of Durham, where she completed her PhD in late-Ming fashion and women's culture.

 Professor Dauncey's research focuses on disability in China, in particular the way in which the changing Chinese socio-political environment has transformed the cultural encoding of disability from the end of the Cultural Revolution.
 Her work has been supported by the British Academy, the Chiang Ching-kuo Foundation, the Universities China Committee in London, the White Rose East Asia Centre and other organisations.
 She is co-editor of Writing Lives in China, 1600-2010: Histories of the Elusive Self (Palgrave Macmillan, 2013), as well as various book chapters and articles in key Area Studies and Disability Studies journals.
-Her forthcoming book Disability in China: Citizenship, Identity and Culture will be published by Cambridge University Press.
+Her recent book Disability in China: Citizenship, Identity and Culture was published by Cambridge University Press in 2020.

 She is an active promoter of Chinese Studies and Chinese language learning.
-She was the co-founder and co-editor for 6 years of the Journal of the British Association for Chinese Studies (JBACS).
-She is an advisory board member of the Association for Speakers of Chinese as a Second Language (ASCSL), and expert member of the Universities China Committee in London (UCCL).
+She was the co-founder and co-editor for 6 years of the Journal of the British Association for Chinese Studies (JBACS) and is Honorary President of the Association for Speakers of Chinese as a Second Language (ASCSL).

 She is also a Senior Fellow of Advance HE and has received awards at both Sheffield and Nottingham for her excellence in teaching and leadership.

 Identity politics; disability and welfare; gender and sexuality, pre-modern and modern Chinese society and culture; Chinese film, literature and life writing; late-imperial women's culture and fashion; teaching Chinese as a foreign language; distance learning.